cloudmesh-community/hid-sp18-523/project-report/report.md

 Docker Image was created on local environment.
 Excution of docker image of model predict prices for passed dataset.
 This code can be reproduced
 using Docker commands.
-Once replicated locally, running locahost website created by docker image on port- 8080 will predict prices of all items of datset.
+Once replicated locally, running locahost endpoint url created by docker image on port- 8080 will predict prices of all items of datset.

 Link for localhost